Black Isle: Culture

 In addition to its Gaelic heritage, the Black Isle had its own dialect of North Northern Scots, used mainly among fisherfolk in Avoch and Cromarty, where it became extinct in October 2012, upon the death of Bobby Hogg, the last native speaker.

 Now barely used, there are Clootie well sites at Munlochy, Jemimaville and Avoch.

 The prophet the Brahan Seer was, according to legend, murdered at Chanonry Point after his predictions revealed a scandalous affair.

 Anne MacLeod, the writer, lives on the Black Isle.

 Composer/musician Neil Grant is originally from Culbokie.

 Harpist and singer Corrina Hewat grew up on the Black Isle.

+Fashion designer Siobhan Mackenzie grew up on the Black Isle.